Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

   },
   "associations":{
       "publisher" : {
-        "type" : "to_one", // FK to publisher will be stored in the Book model "target" : "publisher", // Model's name is `publisher` "targetKey" : "publisher_id", // Local alias for this association "targetStorageType" : Webservice", //  It's a remote database "label" : "name" // Show in GUI the name of the publisher taken from external DB }
+        "type" : "to_one", // association type
+        "target" : "publisher", // Model's name is `publisher` "targetKey" : "publisher_id", // Local alias for this association "keyIn": "book", // FK to publisher will be stored in the Book model "targetStorageType" : Webservice", //  It's a remote database "label" : "name" // Show in GUI the name of the publisher taken from external DB }